 Travelling in Europe, we discovered a treasure trove of majestic cathedrals.
-The Basilica of St Sernin in the city of Toulouse France was no exception.
-It is the largest Romanesque church in Europe, filled with antiquities, relics, and museum quality frescoes.
-Also famous for its Romanesque sculpture, the Basilica of St Sernin is a UNESCO World Heritage Site on the list of Routes to Santiago de Compostela.
+The Basilica of St Sernin in the city of Toulouse, France, was no exception.
+It is the largest Romanesque church in Europe.
+Inside we found antiquities, relics, and museum-quality frescoes.

-More Information on Basilica of St Sernin and Toulouse France:
+More information on the Basilica of St Sernin in Toulouse

-- The main church of the Basilica of Saint-Sernin is open daily from 8.30 am.
+- The main church of the Basilica of Saint-Sernin is typically open daily from 8:45 am.
 Closing times vary by day and season.
 Check times on their official website.

 - There is a small fee to enter the crypt and ambulatory; both have varied opening hours.

-- You can visit the Basilica of Saint-Sernin on its own, or as part of a city tour from Viator.
+- You can visit the Basilica of Saint-Sernin on its own or as part of a city tour.
+Reserve your private walking tour here.

 If you enjoyed this visual tour inside the Basilica of Saint-Sernin, please pin it on Pinterest: